feast-dev/feast/docs/getting-started/concepts/feature-view.md

 {% endtab %}
 {% endtabs %}

-## Feature
+## Field

-A feature is an individual measurable property.
+A field or feature is an individual measurable property.
 It is typically a property observed on a specific entity, but does not have to be associated with an entity.
 For example, a feature of a `customer` entity could be the number of transactions they have made on an average month, while a feature that is not observed on a specific entity could be the total number of posts made by all users in the last month.
+Supported types for fields in Feast can be found in `sdk/python/feast/types.py`.

-Features are defined as part of feature views.
-Since Feast does not transform data, a feature is essentially a schema that only contains a name and a type:
+Fields are defined as part of feature views.
+Since Feast does not transform data, a field is essentially a schema that only contains a name and a type:

 ```python
 from feast import Field